Philadelphia County, Pennsylvania

-Philadelphia County is a county in the Commonwealth of Pennsylvania.
-It is the most populous county in Pennsylvania and the 24th most populous county in the nation.
-As of the 2020 census, Philadelphia County had a population of 1,603,797.
-Its county seat is Philadelphia, the nation's sixth-largest city.
+Philadelphia County is the most populous of the 67 counties of Pennsylvania and the 24th-most populous county in the nation.
+As of the 2020 census, the county had a population of 1,603,797.
+It is coextensive with Philadelphia, the nation's sixth-largest city.
+The county is part of the Southeast Pennsylvania region of the state.

-Philadelphia County is one of the three original counties, along with Chester and Bucks counties, created by William Penn in November 1682.
-Since 1854, the county has been coextensive with the City of Philadelphia which is also its county seat.
-Philadelphia County is the core county in the Philadelphia-Camden-Wilmington Combined Statistical Area (PA-NJ-DE-MD, also known as the Delaware Valley), located along the lower Delaware and Schuylkill Rivers, within the Northeast megalopolis.
-Philadelphia County is the economic and cultural anchor of the Delaware Valley, the eighth-largest combined statistical area in the United States with an estimated population of 6.096 million as of 2020.
+Philadelphia County is one of the three original counties, along with Chester and Bucks counties, founded by William Penn in November 1682.
+Since 1854, the county has been coextensive with the City of Philadelphia, which is also its county seat.
+Philadelphia County is the core county in the Philadelphia-Camden-Wilmington Combined Statistical Area (PA-NJ-DE-MD, located along the lower Delaware and Schuylkill Rivers, within the Northeast megalopolis.)

+Philadelphia County is the Delaware Valley's economic and cultural anchor and the ninth-largest combined statistical area in the nation with an estimated population of 7,381,180 as of 2022.